 - Alpina Vera

 - Valais/Wallis Promotion

-Q: Currently, there are six Swiss alpine food products included in the inventory of Traditional Alpine Foods.
+Q: Currently, the inventory of Traditional Alpine Foods has six Swiss alpine food products.
 Are there any plans to include other foods from Switzerland on this list?

 CL: In all, we have 57 entries related to Alpine Food Heritage.
 At the end of the project, the partners will have generated at least 150 entries.
 We are also working on the integration of the inventory created by Patrimoine Culinaire Suisse (Culinary Heritage of Switzerland), in addition to other already existing national inventories.

 We are also hoping that through all the increased awareness and communication activities, Alpine communities will approach us and request to be included in the inventory with their food heritage.